Security Logging

 CSU policy mandates that “records created by monitoring controls (e.g. logging) must be protected from unauthorized access and reviewed regularly.”
 This includes security logs.
 Data custodians, application administrators, and system administrators should establish mechanisms for conveying relevant data (e.g. alert triggers, daily reports) when activity is detected that potentially puts critical data at risk.

 Log data and associated system information must be made available to the campus ISO upon request.
-Suspected attacks, and malicious or unauthorized activity should be reported as a security incident using the campus service request ticketing system, or campus police as indicated at: SF State Incident Management Policy.
+Suspected attacks, and malicious or unauthorized activity should be reported as a security incident using the campus service request ticketing system, or campus police as indicated at: SFSU Incident Management Policy.